justin-delano/jdgenometracks/README.md

 ## Advanced Usage

 For more advanced use cases, you can extend the package to support new track types or customize existing ones by modifying the `TrackFactory` to handle additional parameters or features.

+For advanced usage, see the UNIFIED_STYLE_MAP in option_mapping.py for all available unified style keys.